 The plan includes support from a dietician coach (one 30 minute call) and access to the MealPlanner app.

 The Health fit report is a more complete plan that adds fitness information and personalized advice to the Diet Fit report.
 It analyzes your genetic data to formulate an optimal training program.

 These health and fitness results also include information on whether you have a predisposition for soft tissue injury and aerobic potential.
 Furthermore, the reports contain information on recovery efficiency.
 This information can help you decide if you should be focusing exercise efforts on things like long runs or strength training to maximize your health potential.

 Here is a report of the Health fit (from 2014).
 You can read about categories such as aerobic potential and injury risk.

 Do you need more endurance sports or high-intensity activity?
 Based on the endurance/power profile, it is possible to modulate the training activity, like endurance training.

 However, a balanced training session is always advised:

 This complete plan analyzes the whole exome sequence, similar to the full genome sequencing.
-However, it only analyses the genes that give instruction for protein production (circa 1% of the human genome).
+However, it only analyses the genes that instruct protein production (circa 1% of the human genome).

 They require your permission to share the results with somebody outside the laboratory.
 They do not sell your information to third parties.
-However, it may be transferred outside the EEA for processing (in which case strict measures are applied to protect it).
+However, it may be transferred outside the European Economic Area (EEA) for processing (in which case strict measures are applied to protect it).

-DNAfit labs have ISO27001 certification for information security and management system (ISMS).
-ISO 27001 works as a checklist of actions to protect your organization from cyber threats.
+DNAfit labs have ISO/IEC 27001 certification for information security and management system (ISMS).
+ISO/IEC 27001 works as a checklist of actions to protect your organization from cyber threats.
 Having the certification demonstrates a high level of security.